gita-vahdatinia/bitboard/README.md

 # README #

-* Documents whatever steps are necessary to get BitBoard up and running.

 ### What is this repository for? ###

 * BitBoard gives users the ability to monitor their favorite cryptocurrencies, portfolio, news, and friends